Brennan throws 4 TD passes, No. 20 LSU beats Vanderbilt 41-7

 They never scored again.

-Freshman Donovan Kaufman, a Louisiana native, returned a kickoff 58 yards, and the Commodores had first-and-goal at the 9.
-Seals’ pass to Chris Pierce on third-and-goal at the 4 was a bit high, and Pierson Cooke pulled a 22-yard field goal wide left.
 Todd Harris Jr. picked off Seals’ pass at the goal line early in the fourth quarter.

+“We just got to continue to get better at doing the little things because that was more about fundamentals than anything else,” coach Derek Mason said of his Commodores.

 THE TAKEAWAY

 LSU: The Tigers’ offense clicked pretty well.
 They didn’t need more than 1 minute, 53 seconds on any of their first five scoring drives.
 Brennan capped one drive on just three plays with a 51-yard TD to Marshall.
 After Brennan was sacked seven times in the opener, he wasn’t taken down even once in this game.
-He also completed passes to 11 different receivers.

 Vanderbilt: The Commodores did a great job keeping the ball away from LSU with a time of possession just over 20 minutes in the first half.
 But they too often found themselves starting deep in their own side of the field.
 Seals put the ball on the money to Ja’Veon Marlow on their opening drive of the third only to have the ball dropped with nobody in front of the running back.